openstack/cinder/doc/source/admin/blockstorage-consistency-groups.rst

 .. note::

-   Only Block Storage V2 API supports consistency groups.
+   Block Storage API supports consistency groups since V2 version.
 You can specify ``--os-volume-api-version 2`` when using Block Storage command line for consistency group operations.